zwang2244/bug-free-bassoon/README.md

        * GitHub username 3:       name 3:
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+   We completed this exercise on Monday, October 22nd.
    * How long did it take your team to complete this exercise?
+   It took us about 2 hours to complete the exercise.

 ## Table of Contents